-'They're Doing The Same Columbus Did': Tension Remains High Over Christopher Columbus Statue At Marconi Plaza
+Tension Remains High Over Christopher Columbus Statue At Marconi Plaza, Which City Says Isn't Coming Down

 “The first thing that I learned in third grade — Christopher Columbus discovered America.
 So as an Italian immigrant, this [statue] represents something to me, my Italian history,” one person said.

-But on Sunday, Kenney wrote in a Twitter thread, “We are aware of the groups of armed individuals ‘protecting’ the Columbus statue in Marconi Plaza.
+On Sunday, Kenney wrote in a Twitter thread, “We are aware of the groups of armed individuals ‘protecting’ the Columbus statue in Marconi Plaza.
 All vigilantism is inappropriate, and these individuals only bring more danger to themselves and the city.
 We are also aware of an apparent assault caught on video tape, as well as possible restrictions placed on journalists filming the event.
 These incidents are under investigation at this time.”

 We are also aware of an apparent assault caught on video tape, as well as possible restrictions placed on journalists filming the event.
 These incidents are under investigation at this time.